 If someone is hurt on your property or hurt by a pet, this coverage pays for their medical bills.

-Standard policies protect your home from damage caused by natural hazards, like fire, wind, lightning and falling options like trees and hail, but you can't assume it covers damage from everything.
+Standard homeowners insurance policies protect your home from damage caused by natural hazards, like fire, wind, lightning and falling options like trees and hail, but you can't assume it covers damage from everything.